Phase Transitions in Bandits with Switching Constraints: General Switching Costs

-Even when $S$ is not in this range, we still have $m_G^U(S)\le m_G^L(S)\le m_G^U(S)+1$ for any $G$ and any $S$, which means that the difference between the two indices is at most 1 and the regret bounds are always very close.
+Even when $S$ is not in this range, we still have $q'(S.G)\le q''(S,G)\le q'(S.G)+1$ for any $G$ and any $S$, which means that the difference between the two indices is at most 1 and the regret bounds are always very close.
 In fact, it can be shown that as $S$ increases, the gap between the upper and lower bounds decreases \textit{doubly exponentially}.
-Therefore, the HS-SE policy is quite effective for the general \texttt{BwSC} problem.
-See Figure \ref{fig:gbwsc} for an illustration.
+Therefore, the \algog algorithm is quite effective for the \GB problem when $K=\wt\cO(1)$.